-Money: Word Problems with Counting Coins2nd Grade • Half Day Lesson Plan
+Money: Word Problems with Counting Coins2nd Grade • 1 Lesson Plan with a Bonus Game/Activity

 Subject: Math, Measurement and Data

 Type: 1 Lesson Plan with a Bonus Game/Activity

 Skills: Measurement and Data: Solve word problems involving combinations of dollar bills, quarters, dimes, nickels, and pennies, using $ and cents symbols appropriately.
 Example: if you have 2 dimes and 3 pennies, how many cents do you have?